notanthony/BeMyChefPWA/README.md

 **Morgan Stanley 2021 Code to Give MTL Hackathon – Track C: La Tablée des Chefs, Team 5**

 Be My Chef is a novel, exciting, and educational app made to inspire the youth of today to lead the culinary world of tomorrow.
+Our app placed second at the hackathon and many of our innovative features will be implemented in the production app for La Tablée des Chefs!

 ## Table of Contents
 * [The Issue](#the-issue)